 We have conducted a comprehensive clinical program, with completed Phase 1, Phase 2, and Phase 3 trials enrolling over 4,100 women, over 3,500 of whom received Twirla.
 Most recently, in December 2016, we completed a Phase 3 trial, the SECURE clinical trial, in which we enrolled over 2,000 women for up to one year of treatment.
 In the Phase 1 and Phase 2 clinical trials, we demonstrated that Twirla delivers levels of both EE and LNG to the blood stream that are consistent with those delivered by current low-dose oral contraceptives.
 Prior to the SECURE clinical trial, we completed two Phase 3 clinical trials that enrolled over 1,900 women in the aggregate for up to 12 months, and we demonstrated that Twirla generally had comparable efficacy and tolerability to an approved low-dose oral contraceptive.
+However, these studies were not designed as non-inferiority studies and, as such, the comparative conclusions that may be drawn from these studies are limited.
 In the SECURE clinical trial, we observed positive evidence of efficacy for Twirla based on use for up to one year.
 In our completed Phase 3 trials to date, over 1,000 women have received Twirla for 12 months.
 Across all completed clinical trials, Twirla was generally well tolerated and had a favorable safety profile.